rd-switchboard/Inference/Importers/Dryad/import_dryad/README.md

 #Dryad Importer

-This tool is desinged to import Dryad XML filed from provided S3 Bucket into Neo4j Database.
+This tool is desinged to import Dryad OAI:PMH/Mets XML files from provided S3 Bucket into Neo4j Database.

 #### Requirements